pskowronek/epaper-clock-and-more/README.md

   - a key for Air Quality Index data from Airly.eu - you can get it [here](https://developer.airly.eu/register) *)
   - type of e-paper device, whether it is 2.7 or 4.2 (by default it is pre-configured for 2.7" BWR)
 - run the script: ```./run.sh``` (hit Ctrl-C to exit) and verify if it works as expected
-- install this project as service so it could automatically run when Raspberry boots up (more details [here](https://www.raspberrypi.org/documentation/linux/usage/systemd.md))
+- install this project as a service so it could automatically run when Raspberry boots up (more details [here](https://www.raspberrypi.org/documentation/linux/usage/systemd.md))
   - copy epaper.service to /etc/systemd/system: ```sudo cp epaper.service /etc/systemd/system/``` **)
   - verify if service works by invoking the following command: ```sudo systemctl start epaper.service```
   - enable this script so it could be run on system start: ```sudo systemctl enable epaper.service```